jakubwalczakk/city-flow/supabase/RLS_DEVELOPMENT_GUIDE.md

 # RLS Development Guide

+> **🚨 TODO: CRITICAL - ENABLE RLS BEFORE PRODUCTION DEPLOYMENT**
+>
+> **This is currently in DEVELOPMENT MODE with permissive RLS policies!**
+>
+> Before deploying to production, you MUST:
+>
+> 1. Enable production RLS flag in database
+> 2. Apply production RLS migration (20251024120700)
+> 3. Verify all policies are active
+>
+> See "Scenario 3: Deploying to Production" below for detailed instructions.

 ## Overview

 Row Level Security (RLS) is essential for production but can be cumbersome during development.
 This guide explains how to toggle between development and production RLS modes.